Dual Lower Bounds for Approximate Degree and Markov-Bernstein Inequalities: Dual Polynomials for Symmetric Boolean Functions

 \begin{theorem} [{\cite[Theorem 4]{paturi}}] Given a nonconstant symmetric Boolean function $f$ with associated univariate function $F$, let $\Gamma(f) = \min \{|2t - n - 1| : F(t-1) \ne F(t), 1 \le k \le n\}$.
 Then $\widetilde{\deg}(f) = \Theta(\sqrt{n(n - \Gamma(f)})$. \end{theorem}

-Paturi proved the upper bound non-explicitly by appealing to Jackson theorems from approximation theory, while Sherstov \cite{sherstov:incexc} gave an explicit approximating polynomial yielding the upper bound.
-Paturi proved the lower bound by combining symmetrization with an appeal to the Markov-Bernstein inequality (see Section \ref{sec:markovbernstein}) -- his proof does not yield an explicit dual polynomial.
+Paturi proved the upper bound non-explicitly by appealing to the Jackson theorems from approximation theory.
+He proved the lower bound by combining symmetrization with an appeal to the Markov-Bernstein inequality (see Section \ref{sec:markovbernstein}) -- however, his proof does not yield an explicit dual polynomial.
 We construct an explicit dual polynomial to prove the following proposition, which is easily seen to imply Paturi's lower bound.

 \begin{proposition} Given $f$ and $F$ as above, let $1 \le t \le n$ be an integer with $F(t-1) \ne F(t)$.
 Then $\widetilde{\deg}(f) = \Omega(\sqrt{t(n-t+1)})$. \end{proposition}

 In particular, the approximate degree of the symmetric $t$-threshold function is $\Omega(\sqrt{t(n-t+1)})$.
 This special case serves as a useful model for understanding our construction.